ddnexus/pagy/docs/guides/migration-guide.md

 #### Preparation

-- Replace the legacy gem with `gem "pagy"` in the `Gemfile` and uninstall the legacy gem.
+- Replace the legacy gem with `gem "pagy"` in the `Gemfile`, then uninstall the legacy gem.
-- Add `include Pagy::Backend` statement to the application controller.
+- Add `include Pagy::Method` statement to the application controller,
-- Keep handy both the legacy gem and the pagy docs in parallel.
+- Keep both the legacy gem and Pagy documentation accessible for reference.

 #### Application-wide search and replace